hel-astro-lab/mpi4cpp/README.md

-# MPI2++
+# MPI4Cpp

-Crazy (weekend) project to make a header-only version of the boost::mpi for modern C++-17 and newest MPI versions.
+Crazy (weekend) project to make a modern header-only C++ library of MPI.
+We rely on template metaprogramming to simplify and automate many communication routines.
+Currently just a rip off of boost::mpi where boost dependencies are removed.

-## Refs / Notes

 All kudos go to [boost::mpi](https://github.com/boostorg/mpi/)!
+See also their license.

-My hope is that by dropping compiler support of all the ancient C++ versions one can greatly simplify the boost::mpi and MPI interfaces.
+My hope is that by dropping compiler support of all the ancient C++ versions one can greatly simplify the MPI interface of boost::mpi.

 ## Current implementation